The Jonathan Dunham House is located next door to Trinity Episcopal Church, which traces its history back to 1698.

-Trinity then was able to buy the Jonathan Dunham House, known as the Brick House property at the time.
+Trinity owned the Rectory for eight years before the Jonathan Dunham House, then known as the Brick House property, came up for sale.
 The house had been in the family of Ellis Barron, an early Woodbridge settler like Dunham, since the mid-1700s.
 The last family member to own the property was Samuel Barron, a great-grandson of Ellis, who attended Trinity.
 He died in March 1870.

-The purchase was made through the efforts of George C. Hance, who led Trinity’s governing board as Senior Warden.
-Hance’s dealmaking began in March 1872, when he bought property between the church and the Brick House from William H. Peterson for $7,500.
-Six weeks later, he turned over the land to Trinity with one condition: the right to reserve a burial plot wherever he chose.
+The house was acquired through the efforts of George C. Hance, who led Trinity’s governing board as Senior Warden.
+Hance made an initial purchase of 0.78 acre between the church and the Brick House in March 1872 for $2,500.
+The seller was William Peterson of Rahway, who made the deal two weeks after buying the property from Barron’s daughters, Eliza Brewster and Sarah Cutter, for $1,755.
+Hance donated the land to Trinity in April 1872, though he reserved the right to have a burial plot wherever he chose.

-Hance then bought the Brick House and nearby land from Samuel Barron’s heirs, Eliza C. Brewster and Sarah H. Cutter, in October 1872.
-The purchase price was $800.
+Hance then bought the Brick House and surrounding land, amounting to 1.2 acres, directly from Barron’s daughters in October 1872.
+The purchase price was only $800.
 He had the home expanded and renovated before handing over the property to Trinity in December 1873.